-The others did not affect any et They chatted and smiled, with hands spread out before the flame.
+The others not access any regret.
+They chatted and smiled, with hands spread out before the flame.
 An old man picked out burning straws to light his pipe with; and one blackguard cried out that it was very funny.

 "Yes, 'tis nice fun!" retorted Bouvard, who had just overheard him.